apache/infrastructure-website/content/pages/pypubsub.md

 Subscribers can pick one or multiple topics to subscribe to, with more specific subscriptions getting fewer, but more specific, event payloads.
 Construct subscriptions in the form of: `http://pubsub.apache.org:2069/topics/go/here`, and separate the topics you want to subscribe to with forward slashes.

 The service returns events that match _all_ of the topics you are subscribed to.
+To subscribe to multiple topic batches in an OR'ed way, you may use a comma to separate your batches of topics.

 Some examples: